warren-bank/mirror-swissfileknife/readme.txt

-This is the Swiss File Knife (SFK), a command line multi function tool, made by Vincent Stahl, StahlWorks Art & Technology, http://stahlworks.com/
+This is the Swiss File Knife (SFK), a command line multi function tool, made by Vincent Stahl, StahlWorks Technologies, http://stahlworks.com/

 SFK was made to make things easy.